spatialthoughts/qgis-tutorials/source/docs/performing_spatial_joins.rst

    :align: center

 8. The :guilabel:`Target vector layer` is the one we want to add the attributes to.
-In our case, this will be the burrounds boundary ``nybb`` layer.
+In our case, this will be the boroughs boundary ``nybb`` layer.
 The :guilabel:`Join vector layer` will be the nursing homes ``OEM_NursingHomes_001`` layer.
 As we want to sum the capacity of nursing homes, select :guilabel:`Take summary of intersecting features` and choose